 International Children’s Book Day I(ICBD) s observed annually on 2 April, the anniversary of the birth of Hans Christian Andersen.
 The idea of an annual celebration came from the International Board on Books for Young People (IBBY).

 Each year a different National Section of IBBY sponsors ICBD.
 The sponsoring National Section suggests a motto for ICBD.
 A message to the children of the world, based on the motto, is written by a suitable person such as an internationally-known children’s author.
-The sponsoring section is also responsible for producing an attractive poster to promote ICBD.
+The sponsoring Section is also responsible for producing an attractive poster to promote ICBD.
 In addition, the sponsors encourage national celebrations of the day, such as activities in libraries and schools, special publications, book-related events, and media publicity.

-Zealand.
+, an anthology of Maori, Pacific Island and Pakeha stories for children – stories that reflect the primary cultures within New Zealand.
 This anthology was edited by Tessa Duder and Lorraine Orman, and illustrated by Bruce Potter.